Benjamin-F/LandingGear/README.md

 # The Landing Gears Sytem

+Please note that our jar file needs jdk1.8 to work correctly.

 ### I. Wich project life cycle ?

 Before to choose wich method we will use, we must define them.